Menu Search

 One of the strengths of Absence is its ability to create a sense of unease and tension throughout its runtime.
 The beats are often oppressive, and the lyrics are heavy with a sense of foreboding.
 Yet, there is a sense of catharsis to be found in the music.
 Dälek’s lyrics are often confrontational and challenging, but they are also deeply personal and introspective.
 The result is an album that is both intellectually stimulating and emotionally affecting.

 Absence is a landmark album in the experimental Hip Hop subgenre.
 The album is not an easy listen, but it is a deeply rewarding one.
-For those who are looking for something outside the mainstream, something challenging and thought-provoking, Absence is an essential listen.
+For those who are looking for something outside the mainstream, Absence is an essential listen.

 Death Grips - The Money Store (2012)